-- 1.14 Work on the new Hinckley and Bosworth Local Plan began early in 2017.
-The new Local Plan will set out the overall development strategy for Hinckley and Bosworth Borough for the period 2020 to 2039.
-It will include strategic policies and allocate sites to meet identified development needs such as for homes, jobs, retail, recreation/open space, nature conservation and other required land uses as identified by evidence.
-It will provide appropriate policies and guidance by which to determine planning applications; for example design guidance, conservation and protection of natural resources. - 1.15 Hinckley and Bosworth Borough Council consulted residents, community groups, businesses and other interested parties on the draft Local Plan (Regulation 18) from 30 June to 27 August 2021.
-Following this consultation, the Local Plan will be revised and subject to further sustainability appraisal, and remaining elements of evidence gathered.
-A Regulation 19 Submission Draft Plan will be prepared for further consultation in winter 2021/22, prior to submission to the Secretary of State for examination in 2022.
+- 1.15 Work on the new Hinckley and Bosworth Local Plan began early in 2017.
+The new Local Plan will set out the overall development strategy for Hinckley and Bosworth Borough for the period to 2041.
+It will include strategic policies and allocate sites to meet identified development needs such as for homes, jobs, retail, recreation/ open space, nature conservation and other required land uses as identified by evidence.
+It will provide appropriate policies and guidance by which to determine planning applications; for example design guidance, conservation and protection of natural resources. - 1.16 Hinckley and Bosworth Borough Council consulted residents, community groups, businesses and other interested parties on the draft Local Plan (Regulation 19) from 9 February to 23 March 2022.
+A second Regulation 19 consultation is planned for mid-2024.